StanfordVL/OmniGibson/bddl/README.md

 # Behavior Domain Definition Language

-**Note: You are reading the docs for the 3.1.0 release, which is a backwards-incompatible version of BDDL containing a subset of BEHAVIOR-1K activities released as part of the BEHAVIOR-1K beta release.
-Please go to the tags menu to see BEHAVIOR-100 code and files.**
+**Note: If you are interested in the BEHAVIOR-100 version of BDDL, please go to the tags menu and navigate to the latest 1.x.x version.**

 The Behavior Domain Definition Language (BDDL) is a domain-specific language designed for the Benchmark for Everyday Household Activities in Virtual, Interactive, and ecOlogical enviRonments (BEHAVIOR).